Christianity and colonialism: Long-term impact

-Walter Rodney a Marxist historian based at the University of Dar es Salaam in Tanzania developed an influential attack on Europe in How Europe Underdeveloped Africa (1972).
+Walter Rodney a Guyanese, Pan-Africanist and Marxist historian based at the University of Dar es Salaam in Tanzania developed an influential attack on Europe in How Europe Underdeveloped Africa (1972).
 He mentioned the missionaries:

 According to Heather Sharkey, the real impact of the activities of the missionaries is still a topic open to debate in academia today.
 Sharkey asserted that "the missionaries played manifold roles in colonial Africa and stimulated forms of cultural, political and religious change."
 Historians still debate the nature of their impact and question their relation to the system of European colonialism in the continent.
 Sharkey noted that the missionaries provided crucial social services such as modern education and health care that would have otherwise not been available.
 Sharkey said that, in societies that were traditionally male-dominated, female missionaries provided women in Africa with health care knowledge and basic education.
 Conversely, it has been argued that Christianity played a central role in colonial efforts, allowing Christian missionaries to "colonize the conscience and consciousness" of Africans, thus instilling the belief that any non-Christian spiritual ideas are inferior to Christianity, echoing the colonial hierarchical view of culture.

-A Pew Center study about religion and education around the world in 2016, found that "there is a large and pervasive gap in educational attainment between Muslims and Christians in sub-Saharan Africa" as Muslim adults in this region are far less educated than their Christian counterparts, with scholars suggesting that this gap is due to the educational facilities that were created by Christian missionaries during the colonial era for fellow believers.
+A Pew Center study about religion and education around the world in 2016, found that "there is a large and pervasive gap in educational attainment between Muslims and Christians in sub-Saharan Africa" as Muslim adults in the region are far less educated than their Christian counterparts, with scholars suggesting that the gap is because of the educational facilities that were created by Christian missionaries during the colonial era for fellow believers.

 A major contribution of the Christian missionaries in Africa was better health care of the people through hygiene and introducing and distributing the soap, and "cleanliness and hygiene became an important marker of being identified as a Christian".

 Current Christian perspectives

-Pope Francis, a Jesuit, has frequently criticised the colonialism and neocolonialism of the Christian nations of the Global North, referring to colonialism as "blasphemy against God" and saying that "many grave sins were committed against the native peoples of America in the name of God."
-Speaking with hindsight and on the basis of current theology, Francis said: "No actual or established power has the right to deprive peoples of the full exercise of their sovereignty."
-He also speaks of "the new colonialism [which] takes on different faces.
+Pope Francis, a Jesuit, frequently criticised the colonialism and neocolonialism of the Christian nations of the Global North, referring to colonialism as "blasphemy against God" and saying that "many grave sins were committed against the Native peoples of America in the name of God."
+Speaking with hindsight and on the basis of current theology, Francis said, "No actual or established power has the right to deprive peoples of the full exercise of their sovereignty."
+He also spoke of "the new colonialism [which] takes on different faces.
 At times it appears as the anonymous influence of mammon: corporations, loan agencies, certain 'free trade' treaties, and the imposition of measures of 'austerity' which always tighten the belt of workers and the poor."